dineshdm369/banking-dispute-assistant-v1/OBSERVABILITY_GUIDE.md

-# Observability Enhancement for Banking Dispute Agent
+# Observability Enhancement for banking-dispute-assistant-v1

 ## Overview

-This enhancement adds user and session context to the Banking Dispute Agent, enabling comprehensive observability instrumentation with third-party tools like Datadog, New Relic, OpenTelemetry, Splunk, and others.
+This enhancement adds user and session context to the banking-dispute-assistant-v1, enabling comprehensive observability instrumentation with third-party tools like Datadog, New Relic, OpenTelemetry, Splunk, and others.

 ## Changes Made